-After a fascinating visit with so many photo opportunities, it was relief to get out into the fresh air.
-As I had expressed an interest in the embroidery, Marta thought I might like to visit the Embroidery Museum before taking a cable car up into the mountains.
-However, first we needed to pop into the Cathedral Se before it closed for lunch.
+After a fascinating visit with so many photo opportunities, it was a rlief to get out into the fresh air.
+As I had expressed an interest in the embroidery, it was suggested to me that I might like to visit the Embroidery and Handicrafts Museum before taking a cable car up into the mountains.
+However, first we needed to pop into the Cathedral (Sé) before it closed for lunch.

 Cathedral SeThe Cathedral (Sé), which takes pride of place in Funchal, was completed 500 years ago.
 It is a fairly unassuming building, and I loved the simplicity of the cedar roof inside.
 This contrasted sharply with the gold leaf decorations on the other side.
 The knave has been recently refurbished, restoring many beautiful wall paintings to their former glory.
 It is certainly worthy of a return visit.

 - Madeira Island - Day 1 - Casa Velha do Palheiro